borgbackup/borg/docs/internals.rst

     :figwidth: 100%
     :width: 100%

-    Layers in Borg.
+    Layers in |project_name|.
 On the very top commands are implemented, using a data access layer provided by the Archive and Item classes.
     The "key" object provides both compression and authenticated encryption used by the data access layer.
-The "key" object represents the sole trust boundary in Borg.
+The "key" object represents the sole trust boundary in |project_name|.
     The lowest layer is the repository, either accessed directly (Repository) or remotely (RemoteRepository).